 Second, as I watched the demonstration, I saw that the user interface aligns with modern user expectations, featuring highly visual widgets on a user’s main dashboard, the ability to drill down to more detailed information and the need to only enter data once.
 Finally, the product has been built to extend and customize.
 Organizations can configure the product to their own requirements and add new features, data fields and reports using tools made available by Sugar and its partners.
 All together the product provides broad support for the complete customer life cycle.
 It is available through multiple supply models, on-premises and in the cloud, which make it accessible to organizations of all sizes.

-Despite my earlier comments about popular opinion on CRM systems, our research into next-generation customer engagement shows that CRM is still the most common system vr_ngce_08_systems_to_improve_customer_engagement_updatedimplemented by organizations (48% of them) in their efforts to improve customer engagement, and a further 17 percent expect to implement it over the next 12 months.
+Despite my earlier comments about popular opinion on CRM systems, our research into next-generation customer engagement shows that CRM is still the most common system implemented by organizations (48% of them) in their efforts to improve customer engagement, and a further 17 percent expect to implement it over the next 12 months.
 The same research shows that customer experience is an enterprise issue, and although CRM is not the complete answer, it plays a critical role managing marketing, sales and service records and being a system of record about the customer.
 To provide customers with consistent responses to interactions, it is thus vital that all employees, and digital self-service systems as well, use the same up-to-date information.
 SugarCRM provides these capabilities so I recommend that any organization looking to improve the customer experience assess how it can help with those efforts.

 Regards,